Develop the skills you need to improve the care and well-being of older adults, their families and caregivers.

-These courses are open to all current graduate students from any major and social work non-degree (non-matriculated) students*.
-This program can be taken fully online or as a hybrid.
-Upon completion of the courses, seminars and reflection paper, students will earn a micro-credential on their academic transcript as well as a digital badge that may be used on their digital resume or social media sites.
+These courses are open to graduate students from any major, as well as social work non-degree (non-matriculated) students.

+You can complete this program fully online or as a hybrid.
+Upon completion of the courses, seminars and reflection paper, you will earn a micro-credential on your academic transcript, as well as a digital badge you can showcase on your digital résumé, social media profiles or e-portfolio.

 SW 706 The Aging Population and Their Families (3 credits)

 This course focuses on problems and issues that most directly affect older persons and their families.
 Guided by current theories of aging and human development in later life, the course addresses the unique health, mental health and social service needs of older adults.
 The course discusses how federal and state policies, such as Social Security, Medicare and Medicaid, direct the development of home- and community-based care, long-term care, the relationship between informal and formal caregiving, and how they influence the lived experiences of older people and their families.
 Course sessions will examine the unique needs, issues and concerns of diverse older populations, and introduce assessment tools and evidence-based interventions for older adults in a variety of practice settings.
 This course incorporates a trauma-informed and human rights perspective to social work practice with older adults and their families.

 SW 721 Social Policy and Programs for the Aging Population (3 credits)